 As Ni dominants, INTJs are naturally attuned to “the big picture.”
 They can’t help but see how everything is interconnected.
 They are born theorists, concerned with explicating the underlying connections and cause-effect relationships of the physical world (Se/Te).
 This is why the world’s greatest mathematicians and physicists (e.g., Stephen Hawking) are often INTJs.

-*Thank you for not pasting this INTJ profile onto other websites.
+(*Thank you for not posting this INTJ profile on other websites.)